 With the government incentives out there, now is the time to start thinking about making the switch, or at least about incorporating green energy into your rate plan, but what are the advantages and disadvantages of making that switch?
-Is wind energy the way to go, or should you be thinking solar instead?
-Here are a few of the advantages and disadvantages of wind energy to help make the decision process a little easier.
+Is wind energy the way to go, or should you be thinking of solar instead?
+Here are a few of the advantages and disadvantages of wind energy to help make the decision process a little easier, along with provincial stats and considerations all about wind energy within the province and how it’s been growing.

 Pros: